No crowds, but Australian Open will continue during lockdown

 After the COVID-19 outbreak became a pandemic, Wimbledon was canceled, fans were not allowed at the U.S. Open and the number of spectators at the French Open was heavily restricted.

-Under the initial plan for the Australian Open, the government allowed up to 30,000 people daily at Melbourne Park, or about 50% of capacity.
+Under the initial plan for the Australian Open, the government allowed up to 30,000 people daily the first week at Melbourne Park, or about 50% of capacity.
 The biggest daily attendance in the first four days was 21,010 on Thursday.

-Andrews met with senior cabinet ministers and health officials overnight and had discussions with other federal and state government leaders.
+All players, staff and officials who arrived on charter flights for the tournament, a total of about 1,200 people, had to do a mandatory 14-day hotel quarantine.
+Of those, 72 were forced into a hard lockdown after being deemed close contacts of passengers who tested positive for the virus after landing in Australia, and were not permitted to leave their rooms for any reason.

+Andrews said the new lockdown was a “short, sharp circuit breaker” in a bid to avoid a bigger, longer lockdown as the state combats a “hyper-infectious” strain of the coronavirus.

 Australia has 909 deaths attributed to COVID-19, including 820 in Victoria state.
-Most of those were during a second deadly wave last year when a hard lockdown and overnight curfews were put in place in Melbourne.
+Most of those were during a second deadly wave last year when a hard lockdown was put in place in Melbourne.

-The lockdown then lasted 111 days.
+That lockdown lasted 111 days.
 All non-essential businesses and schools were closed, and residents were initially permitted to leave their homes for just an hour each day.
 A nightly curfew was imposed for weeks.

 The extreme measures did succeed in stamping out the virus.
-Victoria had gone 28 straight days without a locally acquired case.
+Victoria had gone 28 straight days without a locally acquired case until early February.

-Australia’s states and territories have also been quick to close their borders when small outbreaks have occurred.
-South Australia closed its borders to travelers from greater Melbourne at midnight on Thursday.
-Other states were imposing travel restrictions starting on the weekend.
+Australia’s states and territories have also been quick to close their borders when outbreaks have occurred, which has also helped to contain the virus.
+Several states have announced border closures already for travelers from Melbourne specifically or Victoria more broadly.

 ___ AP Sports Writer John Pye contributed from Melbourne.